mwouts/jupytext/README.md

 ### Sphinx-gallery scripts

-Another popular notebook-like format for Python script is the Sphinx-gallery [format](https://sphinx-gallery.readthedocs.io/en/latest/tutorials/plot_notebook.html).
+Another popular notebook-like format for Python scripts is the Sphinx-gallery [format](https://sphinx-gallery.readthedocs.io/en/latest/tutorials/plot_notebook.html).
 Scripts that contain at least two lines with more than twenty hash signs are classified as Sphinx-Gallery notebooks by Jupytext.

 Comments in Sphinx-Gallery scripts are formatted using reStructuredText rather than markdown.
 They can be converted to markdown for a nicer display in Jupyter by adding a `c.ContentsManager.sphinx_convert_rst2md = True` line to your Jupyter configuration file.
 Please note that this is a non-reversible transformation—use this only with Binder.
 Revert to the default value `sphinx_convert_rst2md = False` when you edit Sphinx-Gallery files with Jupytext.